 What can I do to help my child who is already in school?

 - Read with your child.
-Read books to your child, or have him read to you.
+Read books to your child, or have him or her read to you.
 Also read words outside of your home, such as street signs.

 - Encourage your child to talk about school every day.
 Talk to your child about the good and bad things that happened during the school day.
-Encourage your child to tell you or a teacher if someone is being mean to him.
+Encourage your child to tell you or a teacher if someone is being mean to him or her.

 What else can I do to support my child?

 - Teach your child behaviors that are acceptable.
 This is the goal of discipline.
 Set clear limits that your child cannot ignore.
 Be consistent, and make sure everyone who cares for your child disciplines him or her the same way.

 - Help your child to be responsible.
 Give your child routine chores to do.
 Expect your child to do them.

 - Talk to your child about anger.
 Help manage anger without hitting, biting, or other violence.
 Show him or her positive ways you handle anger.
 Praise your child for self-control.

 - Encourage your child to have friendships.
 Meet your child's friends and their parents.
 Remember to set limits to encourage safety.